 Revenue from services rendered is recognized in proportion to the stage of completion of the transaction at the reporting date.
-The stage of completion is assessed by analysis of the work performed.
+The stage of completion is assessed by reference to surveys of work performed.

-The revenue from water supply, sewerage and waste water treatment services are realized by the Company as per the Concession Contract and the effective legislation, in particular the Law of Regulation of the water supply and sewerage services (LRWSSS) and the relevant subordinate legislation.
+The revenue from water supply, sewerage and waste water treatment services are realized by the Group as per the Concession Contract and the effective legislation, in particular the Law of Regulation of the water supply and sewerage services (LRWSSS) and the relevant subordinate legislation.
 As per art.5 of LRWSSS, the prices of the water supply and sewerage services rendered are subject to regulation by the State Energy and Water Regulatory Commission (SEWRC).
-Within the period of the approved Business Plan 2009-2013 the Company files in and justifies price change applications, which are revised and approved by SCEWR.
+Within the period of the approved Business Plan 2009-2013 the Group files in and justifies price change applications, which are revised and approved by SEWRC in their Decisions.